List of compositions by Johann Sebastian Bach: BWV

 For instance, the Prelude and Fugue in E-flat major now became BWV 552, situated in the range of the works for organ.

-In contrast to other catalogues such as the Köchel catalogue for Mozart's compositions there is no attempt at chronological organization in the BWV numbering, for instance BWV 992 is an early composition by Bach.
-Exceptionally BWV numbers are also indicated as Schmieder (S) numbers (e.g. S. 225 = BWV 225).
+In contrast to other catalogues, such as the Köchel catalogue for Mozart's compositions, no attempt is made at chronological organization in the BWV numbering; for instance, although BWV 992 has a relatively high number, it happens to be an early composition by Bach.

+Although not as common, BWV numbers are sometimes also known as Schmieder (S) numbers, after the original editor; for example, S. 225 is the same as BWV 225.

-Another consequence of the ordering principles of the BWV was that it tore known collections apart, for instance Clavier-Übung III was partly in the organ compositions range (BWV 552 and 669–689), with the four duets listed among the keyboard compositions (BWV 802–805).
+Another consequence of the ordering principles of the BWV was that it split known collections apart; for instance, Clavier-Übung III was partly in the organ compositions range (BWV 552 and 669–689), with the four duets listed among the keyboard compositions (BWV 802–805).

 BWV Anh.

 The Anhang (Anh.), i.e. Appendix, of the BWV listed works that were not suitable for the main catalogue, in three sections: